Our staff of experts here at DeerHuntingGuide.net put the 12 meat grinders to the test in order to find the best meat grinder for deer and wild game.

 Our top picks include models from LEM, ALTRA, and Cabela’s.
 All of the following meat grinders are ideal for deer.
 They come with different price points, materials, features, and uses.

 Read our thoughts on the best meat grinders as we review the features and go over the pros and cons of the top 12 models.

 The LEM Big Bite meat grinder is exceptionally well-rounded, earning the first-place spot on our list.
 LEM is one of the top manufacturers of meat grinders and is a favorite of hunters of all skill levels.

 A one-horsepower motor and 755 watts of power consumption drive the Big Bite’s grinding force.
-This powerful motor handles semi-frozen deer meat without a problem and can grind around 13 pounds per minute.
+This powerful motor handles semi-frozen venison meat without a problem and can grind around 13 pounds per minute.

 The Lem Big Bite meat auger grabs more meat than the standard competitor's meat auger.

 The Big Bite features steel gears, several grinding plates of different sizes, a dual-blade knife, a stuffing plate and sausage tubes, and a meat pan.
 With a rifled grinder head, processing raw meat is made easy.
 Stainless steel construction even prevents rusting and is easy to clean.